cloe-org/cloelib/README.md

 🎯 With technical advice from S. Farrens and N. Tessore.

-🛠️ With contributions from L. Linke, D. Navarro Gironès, I. Tutusaus
+🛠️ With contributions from L. Linke, D. Navarro Gironès, I. Tutusaus, S. Davini

 🐞  Bugs spotted by A. Hall